dmidem/hashes/README.md

 ## License

-This project is dual-licensed under the Apache License 2.0 and the MIT License.
+This project is dual-licensed under the <a href="LICENSE-APACHE">Apache License 2.0</a> and the <a href="LICENSE-MIT">MIT License</a>.
 You may choose either license to use this software.